korzxd/UnitCrunch-data-exports/README.md

 There are also quick start templates in the `Templates` directory.

 ## :clipboard: Todo list
-- [ ] Next Faction - Leagues of Votann
 - [ ] Update existing factions to match latest codex releases & dataslate
 - [ ] Update **Imperial Agents** with the new Codex changes and to become compatible with **Advanced Profiles**